vladyslav-panchenko280/ai-sdk-v5-crash-course/exercises/01-ai-sdk-basics/01.08-system-prompts/explainer/readme.md

 ## Steps To Complete

-- [ ] Modify the `SYSTEM_PROMPT` constant in the `api/chat.ts` file to create your own custom behavior
+- [ X ] Modify the `SYSTEM_PROMPT` constant in the `api/chat.ts` file to create your own custom behavior

-- [ ] Try creating a system prompt that makes the AI speak in a different persona or style
+- [ X ] Try creating a system prompt that makes the AI speak in a different persona or style

-- [ ] Test your changes by running the local dev server and interacting with the chat interface
+- [ X ]  Test your changes by running the local dev server and interacting with the chat interface

-- [ ] Try asking the AI to break character and see if your system prompt successfully prevents it from doing so
+- [ X ] Try asking the AI to break character and see if your system prompt successfully prevents it from doing so